rust-lang/rust-wiki-backup/Note-development-roadmap.md

 ### Raw-strings rather than balanced-character custom lexemes

 ([#2755](https://github.com/mozilla/rust/issues/2755)) This is a minor change that should effect no code presently; we'll be introducing a "raw string" form (possibly with a variety of legal delimiters) that does _not_ balance the delimiter characters, so requires internal escaping of only the delimiter.
 This will replace the proposed (but never implemented) character-balanced custom lexeme syntax in the syntax-extension system.
 The cost of having a non-regular token grammar was deemed not worth the benefit, and most of the use cases for the latter are easily handled by the former.

-### Terminology and syntax change on region pointers

-(motivated by [nmatsakis:region-patterns](http://smallcultfollowing.com/babysteps/blog/2012/06/10/unifying-patterns-in-alts-and-lets/)) We will likely change the unsafe-pointer sigil from `*` to `^` and the region-pointer sigil from `&` to `*`, and change to referring to them as "borrowed pointers".
-There is no semantic change here, just a clarification one.
-The sigil change is motivated by a desire to differentiate a by-reference capture in a pattern (likely to use the `&` operator) from a borrowed pointer constructor in the pattern itself.
-Also due to the fact that, like C pointers (and unlike C++ `&`-references), region pointers can be independently copied and assigned _as first-class values_, not just initialized.

 ### Change closure-kind syntax